rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 Presentation](./presentation.md).

-*Closing* an app refers to the process of getting an app out of a state where it is the primary user experience (e.g not visible, not audible, and not responding to input).
+*Closing* an app refers to the process of getting an app out of a state where it is the primary user experience (e.g. not visible, not audible, and not responding to input).
 This **does not** involve *destroying* the app.

 *Suspending* an app refers to reducing the app's memory and CPU usage, and